About the Commonwealth’s Attorney’s Office

 Please check out the court dates section of our web site.
 It contains a listing of our most recent cases, sorted by the defendant’s last name or trial date, and includes specific information about each upcoming court event.
 You may also call the court handling the defendant’s case, or you may reach our office at 455-3760, if you need further assistance.

-Mr. Doucette is the acting City of Lynchburg prosecutor, so his name appears on most criminal court documents, as well as any correspondence from our office.
-However, he may not be the person handling your case.
+Mrs. Harrison is the acting City of Lynchburg prosecutor, so her name appears on most criminal court documents, as well as any correspondence from our office.
+However, she may not be the person handling your case.
 Please call our office at 455-3760, if you would like to know the name of the prosecutor in charge of your case.
-If you still have questions or concerns, you may reach Mr. Doucette at the number listed above.
+If you still have questions or concerns, you may reach Mrs. Harrison at the number listed above.